 5 Reasons Why You Should Take Your Workout Outdoors

 Think hitting the gym is hard?
-It’s even tougher when the outdoors beckons you to ditch the four walls and stale air of the indoors for the fresh air outside.
-Stop ignoring your instincts!
-Nature is a perfect buff-body training ground.
-Here are five reasons to blow off the dark, dreary gym and step outside…
+It’s even worse when the outdoors beckon you to ditch the four walls and stale air of the studio for some fresh air outside.
+So, stop ignoring your instincts!
+Nature is the perfect buff-body training ground.
+Don’t believe us?
+Here are five reasons to get training outside right now…

 You’ll Go For Longer

-You’ll be surprised how much faster time travels when you aren’t in the gym.
-“Changing your routine, seeing new faces, taking in your surroundings – this all helps combat workout boredom,” says Robert Gotlin, director of the Orthopaedic and Sports Rehabilitation at Beth Israel Medical Centre.
+You’ll be surprised how much faster time flies when you aren’t in the gym.
+“Changing your routine, seeing new faces, taking in your surroundings… All of this all helps to combat workout boredom,” says Robert Gotlin, director of the Orthopaedic and Sports Rehabilitation at Beth Israel Medical Centre.
 To top it off, a gruelling workout may not seem so, er, gruelling.
-“When you’re distracted by the environment, you’re less aware of your effort, such as how much your quads burn.”
+“When you’re distracted by the environment, you’re less aware of your effort, like how much your quads burn.”
 Heck, you might even double your workout to 60 minutes without even knowing it.

 You’ll Blast More Kilojoules